wesleychou7/used-car-price/README.md

 <p>For an explanation of the code, see <a href="https://github.com/wesleychou7/used-car-price/blob/main/Used%20Car%20Price%20Prediction.ipynb">Used Car Price Prediction.ipynb</a></p>

-<div style="font-size: 15px; font-style: italic;">*The dataset consists mostly of cars manufactured in 2015-2022, so price predictions of cars outside this time frame may be inaccurate.
-Furthermore, the price predictions are more representative of the 2022 used car market than the current (2023) used car market.</div>*
+<i>*The dataset consists mostly of cars manufactured in 2015-2022, so price predictions of cars outside this time frame may be inaccurate.
+Furthermore, the price predictions are more representative of the 2022 used car market than the current (2023) used car market.</i>